nadavami/nadavami.github.io/about.md

 ### Who am I?
 I'm a geek living in Montreal.
 I'm passionate about clean software, hardware and cyber security, but I love to geek out about anything that gets vaguely technical.

-I'm currently working as an architect/dev(ops) on Bell Canada's IoT platform.
-Right now, a lot of my time is spent building out our architecture practices and collaborating with awesome folks on hybrid cloud infrastructure.
+I'm currently working at [Crewdle](crewdle.com) (an eco-friendly video conferencing platform) as a software developer.
+Before that, I was a senior architect/dev(ops) on Bell Canada's IoT platform.

-On my free time, I'm either chipping away at silly side project that you might read about here, or out in the woods hiking and camping.
+In my free time, I'm either chipping away at silly side project that you might read about here, or out in the woods hiking and camping.

 ### What is this place?
 Welcome to my little piece of the internet.
 This site is ~~my blog/portfolio/scratchpad~~ a work in progress.
 I like to write about